-This annual report is submitted by Atikokan Hydro Inc. in accordance with the filing requirements set out in the CDM Code (Board File No. EB-2010-0215), specifically Appendix C Annual Report Template, as a progress report and modification to Atikokan Hydro Inc. Strategy.
-Accordingly, this report outlines Atikokan Hydro Inc. CDM activities for the period of January 1, 2012 to December 31, 2012.
-It includes net peak demand and net energy savings achieved from 2011 and 2012, discussion of the current/future CDM framework, CDM program activities, successes and challenges, as well as forecasted savings to the end of 2014.
+This annual report is submitted by Bluewater Power Distribution Corporation ("Bluewater Power") in accordance with the filing requirements set out in the CDM Code (Board File No. EB-2010-0215), specifically Appendix C Annual Report Template, as a progress report and modification to Bluewater Power's Strategy.
+Accordingly, this report outlines Bluewater Power's CDM activities for the period of January 1, 2012 to December 31, 2012.
+It includes net peak demand and net energy savings achieved in 2011 and 2012, discussion of the current/future CDM framework, CDM program activities, successes and challenges, as well as forecasted savings to the end of 2014.

-Atikokan Hydro Inc. did not apply for any Board-Approved CDM Programs during 2012; however, as noted in the CDM guidelines, released April 26, 2012, the Ontario Energy Board (OEB) has deemed Time-of-Use (TOU) pricing a Province-wide Board-Approved CDM Program.
+Bluewater Power did not apply for any Board-Approved CDM Programs during 2012; however, as noted in the CDM guidelines, released April 26, 2012, the Ontario Energy Board (OEB) has deemed Time-of-Use (TOU) pricing a Province-wide Board-Approved CDM Program.
 The Ontario Power Authority (OPA) is to provide measurement and verification on TOU.
-At the time of this report the OPA has not released any verified results of TOU savings to Atikokan Hydro Inc.
+At the time of this report the OPA has not released any verified results of TOU savings to Bluewater Power.

-In 2011, Atikokan Hydro Inc. contracted with the Ontario Power Authority (OPA) to deliver a portfolio of OPA-Contracted Province-Wide CDM Programs to all customer segments including residential, commercial, institutional, industrial and low income.
-These programs were rolled-out by the OPA in June 2011.
-In 2011 Program activities were centered on building a foundation for full program execution over the next three years of the program term, including staffing, procurement, and program delivery.
+In 2011, Bluewater Power contracted with the Ontario Power Authority (OPA) to deliver a portfolio of OPA-Contracted Province-Wide CDM Programs to all customer segments including residential, commercial, institutional, industrial and low income.
+These programs were rolled-out by the OPA in June of 2011.
+In 2011, Program activities were centered on building a foundation based on full program execution of OPA CDM Programs over the next three years of the program term, including staffing, procurement, and program delivery.